isaacyclai/ip/docs/README.md

 ## Adding Events: `event`
 Adds an Event item to the list. `START` and `END` should be in "yyyy-MM-dd HHmm" format.

-Format: `deadline DESCRIPTION /from START /to END`
+Format: `event DESCRIPTION /from START /to END`

 Example: `event attend concert /from 2025-08-29 1930 /to 2025-08-29 2200`